 - Pour the milk into a saucepan.
 Slit the vanilla pod in half length ways.
 Scrape out the seeds with the tip of the knife and add to the milk, along with the pod.
 Heat slowly over a gentle heat to just below boiling point.
 Take off the heat.
 Fish out and discard the vanilla pod.

-- Whisk the eggs yolks and honey until fully blended.
+- Whisk the eggs yolks, whole eggs and honey until fully blended.
 Gradually pour the hot milk over the eggs in a thin stream, whisking constantly to prevent the hot milk from curdling the eggs.
 Keep whisking until fully blended.
 Push through a fine-mesh sieve to remove any lumps.